The Script: 2017–2019: Freedom Child

 Beginning in early 2017, the band began teasing their new fifth album.
 They did so by releasing a couple of sneak peeks of songs from the album throughout the year.
 A sneak peek of a song titled "Divided States of America" was released on 5 January 2017.
 A few months later, a sneak peek of a song titled "Written in the Scars" was released on 8 June 2017.
 On 13 July 2017, the band officially announced the lead single from the album, "Rain".
 The song was released on 14 July 2017.
 On 21 July 2017, it was announced that the new album would be titled Freedom Child.
 The album was put up for pre-order that same day.
 It contains 14 tracks and was released on 1 September 2017.

 Prior to the album's release, two promotional singles were released to further promote the album.
 On 25 August 2017, "Written in the Scars" was released as the first promotional single from the album.
 A few days later, on 30 August 2017, "Love Not Lovers" was released as the second promotional single from the album.

 Upon release, the album received mixed to negative reviews from critics upon release, but still managed top the charts in some countries.
 The album hit number one in Ireland, Scotland, and the United Kingdom, their third album to do so.

 The song "Arms Open" was released as the second single from the album on 13 November 2017.
 A music video for the song was released on 1 December 2017.

 The tour for the album, simply titled "Freedom Child Tour", took place between September 2017 and June 2018.

 On 16 March 2018, the band released a live cover of the Aslan song "Crazy World" featuring Christy Dignam, the lead singer of Aslan.
 This single was featured on an acoustic EP titled Acoustic Sessions, which also feature the songs "No Man is an Island", "Never Seen Anything 'Quite Like You'", and "The Man Who Can't Be Moved".
 The full EP was released on 18 April 2018.

-On 17 March 2018, at a concert in Brussels, the band bought the whole audience a drink to celebrate Saint Patrick's Day.
-The 8,000 drinks were enough to set a new world record.